AliceCrisu/AliceCrisu.github.io/public/projects/this/content-compact.md

-## Why is my portfolio itself a project?
+## Why is my portfolio listed as a project?

 My portfolio is listed as a project for two simple reasons: transparency and intention.
 This is the one place where you don’t just read about my process — you can experience it directly by navigating the site and interacting with it.
 Everything you see here reflects how I think and how I design.